A fullwave model of the nonlinear wave equation with multiple relaxations and relaxing perfectly matched layers for high-order numerical finite-difference solutions: Validation Benchmarks

+To evaluate the nonlinearity implementation in Fullwave~2, we compared the simulation results with a 1D Rusanov solution to the inviscid quadratic Burgers equation.
 A 2D plane wave was transmitted in a material with no attenuation/dispersion and compared to 1D solutions of the inviscid quadratic Burgers equation solved with a Rusanov scheme.
 The reference Rusanov solutions were implemented on a grid that was 10 times finer (150 points per wavelength) than the Fullwave solver (15 points per wavelength).
-A close matched is obtained both in the frequency (Fig.~\ref{fig:nln}, left) and time domains (Fig.~\ref{fig:nln}, middle and right).
-The frequency domain error shows that the Fullwave solution is accurate up to the 7th harmonic, indicating that the spectral support fails just before Nyquist, i.e. the fundamental sampling limit for this grid size, which occurs at 7.5 $f0$.
+A close match is obtained both in the frequency (Fig. \ref{fig:nln_fit}) and time domains (Fig. \ref{fig:nln_fit_waveform}).
+The frequency domain error shows that the Fullwave solution is accurate up to the $7^{\text{th}}$ harmonic, indicating that the spectral support fails just before Nyquist, i.e., the fundamental sampling limit for this grid size, which occurs at 7.5 $f_0$.